aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - If dns-resolver-logging is enabled, VPC names containing spaces are not supported at this time as the VPC name is used as part of the log group name and spaces are not supported in log group names.
 By default in many of the sample config files, the VPC name is auto-generated from the OU name using a variable.
 In this situation, spaces are also not permitted in OU names (i.e. if any account in the OU has a VPC with resolver logging enabled and the VPC is using the OU as part of its name)
 - On larger deployments we are occassionally seeing state machine failures when `Creating Config Recorders`.
 Simply rerun the state machine with the input of `{"scope": "FULL", "mode": "APPLY"}`.
 - Occasionally CloudFormation fails to return a completion signal.
 After the credentials eventually fail (1 hr), the state machine fails.
 Simply rerun the state machine with the input of `{"scope": "FULL", "mode": "APPLY"}`
-- If the State Machine fails on an initial execution of NEW-ACCOUNTS, it must be re-run to target the failed accounts (i.e. with a FULL scope) or sub-accounts will fail to be properly guardrailed
+- If the State Machine fails on an initial execution of NEW-ACCOUNTS, it must be re-run to target the failed accounts (i.e. with `{"scope": "FULL", "mode": "APPLY"}`) or the new sub-accounts will fail to be properly guardrailed

 Issues in Older Releases: